Skip to main content

 Compliance Policy Alignment

 The Compliance Policy earlier in this chapter sets Minimum OS version with a 3-day grace period.
-Devices in the Critical Ops ring defer quality updates for 10 days — meaning they will temporarily run an older patch level than the compliance requirement checks for, triggering a non-compliant state and potentially blocking Conditional Access for public safety staff.
+Devices in the Critical Ops ring defer quality updates for 10 days, meaning they will temporarily run an older patch level than the compliance check expects, triggering false non-compliance.

 Action required: Create a separate Compliance Policy targeting the Update Ring - Critical Ops group with a grace period of 14 days on the Minimum OS version setting.
 This matches the quality update deadline and prevents false non-compliance signals from blocking access to protected resources on actively-updated-but-deferred devices.